Discover the untapped potential of your business, and multiply your opportunities.

 Joe: Babs was the first person that mentioned to me that, you know, one of the things that I do with sarcasm, with humor, with, you know, my shenanigans is charm and disarm.
 She used those two terms.

-Joe: And I remember, you know, I’ve had Genius Network now, the Genius Network Group, also called 25K, for going on nine years, and a couple years into the group there were three people that all lived in the Phoenix area, and Dean Graziosi was one of them.
+Joe: And I remember, you know, I’ve had Genius Network now, the Genius Network Group, also called 25K, for going on nine years, and a couple years into the group there were three people that all lived in the Phoenix area.
 They were sitting there talking to each other during a break, and one of them said to me, they’re like, “You know, we all live in the same town.
 We never take time to get together.
 We’ll have phone calls,” and they were doing business together.
 I mean they were doing joint ventures and partnerships and endorsing each other’s stuff and working together.
 They said, “You know, we get more done coming to 25K just because of the environment than left our own,” and I thought to myself, “My god, you know, if you have to charge people $25,000 a year that are already working together because they’re actually going to work more functionally together, that seems like a good investment to me,” and, you know, and it was funny but it was true.
 And part of it is being able to create that comfortable rapport building environment, and for the life of me sometimes I don’t even know quite how I do it.
 I just tend to create environments and say things and ask questions that I would feel comfortable in.
 So I mean a lot of it is just this feeling that, “Wow, you know, this needs to be said.
 This needs to be talked about.
 Don’t take yourself too seriously.”
 Some people take themselves too seriously and then other people it’s the complete opposite.
 They do or they don’t.

 Joe: And I just try to keep everything in a very chummy feeling, and people tend to relate and interact and get along better in that sort of situation.
 I just think people become more better versions of themselves.